PrimordialMoros/Bending/README.md

 Any contributions, large or small, major features, bug fixes, unit/integration tests are welcome and appreciated.

+For information on how to use Bending in your own projects check the [Developer API Wiki](https://github.com/PrimordialMoros/Bending/wiki/Developer-API)

 ### Special thanks to

 [JProfiler](https://www.ej-technologies.com/products/jprofiler/overview.html) for their great Java profiler